CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Causality for detecting adversarial Examples

-That is, an input image $x$ is said to be adversarial if it has at least top $n$ causal filters present in top $m$ causal filtrs of the prototype image $x_{\varphi}^{prot}$, where $m>=n$.
-In our experiments, we give several values for $n$ and $m$ such as $3/10$, $5/20$ and $10/30$ respectively, all of them show the difference between original samples and adversarial ones.
-So the idea here is that we consider the top causal features as the robust features that should be present in any instance of the class, when robust features are not found it might be a sign of an adversary trying to maximize the prediction probability toward another class depending on other features.
+That is, an input image $x$ considered adversarial if it fails to contains at least the top $n$ causal filters that are present in the top $m$ causal filters of the prototype image $x_{\varphi}^{prot}$, where $m>=n$.
+In our experiments, we explore several settings for $n$ and $m$ such as $(3,10)$, $(5,20)$ and $(10,30)$ respectively.
+Across all these settings, we constantly observe a clear distinction between clear and adversarial samples.
+The underlying intuition is that the top causal features represent the most robust features that should be present in any instance of the class.
+Their absence may indicate that an adversary is attempting to increase the prediction confidence for an incorrect class by leveraging non-causal or spurious features.

-Our approach for analyzing causal/non-causal features strategies might be similar in its principle to \cite{Bai_activations}, which tried to identify anomalous activations of certain channels from the entire architecture.
-Then they will lead to more robustness of the CNN architecture via removing or promoting certain vulnerable or reliable channels respectively.
-In contrast to this work, which considers also intermediate layers, our approach is more sample by focusing only on the behavior of the last channels of the last convolutional layer based on the causality abstraction principle.
+Our strategy for analyzing causal and non-causal features shares conceptual similarities with the work of Bai et al. \cite{Bai_activations}, who detect adversarial inputs by identifying anomalous activations across all layers of a CNN.
+Their method enhances robustness by removing or promoting certain channels based on their reliability.
+However, unlike their architecture-wide analysis, our approach is more targeted and lightweight, focusing exclusively on the last convolutional layer in accordance with the causal abstraction principle.
+This allows us to isolate high-level robust features without modifying the architecture or requiring complex channel tracking across layers.